adigioacchino/CNRSPostdocSalary/pages/sources.md

 # CNES

-Our source of the [CNES salary tables](/pages/salariesCNES) are personally obtained, original pay slips.
-They are not public documents and we cannot share them, however, we were in personal contact with the persons providing us with this information.
+Our source of the [CNES salary tables](/pages/salariesCNES) are original pay slips from past and current CNES postdocs, shared with their consent.
+They are not public documents, and we cannot share them as-is, but redacted information can be provided upon request.
+For further information, please contact [iva.laginja@obspm.fr](iva.laginja@obspm.fr).

-CNES does not publish its postdoc slaries online, nor do they advertise them in their yearly call for applications (as of their call for proposals 2024).
-When reaching out to them direclty in the first half of 2024 with an inquiry about gross postdoc salaries, our request remained without a response.
+CNES does not publish its postdoc salaries online, nor do they advertise them in their yearly call for applications (as of their call for proposals 2024).
+When reaching out to them directly in the first half of 2024 with an inquiry about gross postdoc salaries, our request remained without a response.